AdobeDocs/experience-manager-65.en/help/sites-developing/i18n-translator.md

 ## Using Third-Party Translators {#using-third-party-translators}

-To support the use of third party translation services, the Translation tool enables you to export and import dictionaries.
+To support the use of third-party translation services, the Translation tool enables you to export and import dictionaries.

 ### Exporting a Dictionary {#exporting-a-dictionary}